-There are two children from each class who have been trained as 'Junior Librarians'.
-The children who wanted to be librarians wrote an application.
-We looked for children who had characteristics and skills suited to library work.
-However, above all this, we were looking for children who love reading a wide variety of books.
-Our librarians help other children find books in the library that are exciting, interesting and easy enough to read but with a bit of a challenge thrown in.
+Two children from each class who have been trained as 'Junior Librarians'.
+We look for children who have the characteristics and skills suited to library work.
+However, above all this, we were looking for children who love reading a wide variety of books and want to share their enjoyment with others.
+Our librarians help other children find books in the library that are exciting, interesting and easy enough to read but... with a bit of a challenge thrown in.

 Watch our video below, in English or Somali, to learn more about what we do and how you can support your child in learning to read.